 See the full post on his blog and the GitHub repository here.

 The Raspberry Pi’s 40-pin GPIO connector often gets overlooked.
 Typical Pi projects use the hardware as a very small desktop PC (RetroPie, Pi-hole, media center, print server, etc), and don’t make any use of general-purpose IO pins.
 That’s too bad, because with a little bit of work, the Raspberry Pi can make a powerful physical computing device for many applications.

-Dr. Scott M. Baker wrote an article detailing how he converted a Seeburg 3WA wallbox into a media player for his homebuilt audio player:
+Dr. Scott M. Baker wrote an article detailing how he turned a Raspberry Pi into a virtual storage device for ISA bus computers: